ALBA guidelines for designing inclusive forms for gender and sexual diversity

 Gender

-Gender identity describes the gender of an individual.
-Gender is separate from the sex assigned at birth, a person’s gender expression, and their physical appearance.
+Gender identity describes an individual’s personal experience of their gender and is separate from their sex assigned at birth, gender expression, and their physical appearance.
 Although these often line up (when a person’s sex assigned at birth and gender line up, they are cisgender), this is not always the case.
 People who do not have the same gender as their sex assigned at birth are transgender.
 However, ‘transgender’ itself is not a gender, but rather an adjective (someone may be a transgender woman for example).
 Therefore, one should not include ‘transgender’ in the gender options.
 It is recommended to include a question asking whether someone is transgender as a separate question, if this is something that is relevant to your survey.
 In addition, ‘male’ and ‘female’ are used for sex, but it is preferred to use ‘man’ or ‘woman’ for the gender options.
-Below is an example of how to survey gender identity.

 Gender identity (select all that apply)